SYNTHESIS NOTE

 The practical implication: high memorization scores are strong indicators of reasoning failures (measured via Precision@k and Recall@k).
 This offers a potential diagnostic tool for identifying where reasoning chains are unreliable, independent of whether the final answer is correct.
 This diagnostic capability directly addresses the faithfulness problem: since Do language models actually use their reasoning steps?, STIM's memorization scores provide a token-level mechanism for faithfulness failure — memorized tokens are causally unnecessary (the answer was determined by pattern-matching, not reasoning) and causally insufficient (the memorized continuation may diverge from the reasoning the chain appears to perform).

-Related concepts in this collection
+Related concepts in this collection 5

 Concept map

-14 direct connections · 130 in 2-hop network ·dense cluster
+14 direct connections · 138 in 2-hop network ·dense cluster Open in graph ↗

-Click a node to walk · click center to open · click Open full network for a force-directed map
+Click a node to walk · click center to open · click Open in graph to see this note in the full knowledge graph

 your link semantically near linked from elsewhere